 On paper, it sounds great: "What if we add video monitoring to the award winning Angelcare Deluxe's sound and movement sensor capabilities?"

 In practice though, the Angelcare Deluxe is a much better option for sound and movement sensing based on our tests, with dramatically superior range, two parent units, and much better battery life.
-(You can read more in our full review of the Angelcare Deluxe and its award winning capabilities.)

 And, compared to competing video monitors, the video capability of the AC1100 is lackluster.